racerx2/KSA-Multiplayer-Mod/README.md

 **For developers:** See [Building from Source](#building-from-source) for how these are acquired during build.

+## Disclaimer

+**Mod Compatibility:** This multiplayer mod has not been tested with other KSA mods.
+Behavior when running alongside other mods is unknown and may cause issues.
+For the best experience, we recommend running the multiplayer mod without other mods installed.

 ## Troubleshooting

 | Issue | Solution |